Modern Slavery Statement

 • We honour our responsibility to protect whistleblowers who highlight to us any risk of slavery or human trafficking at COOMBES.
 We have a Whistleblowing Policy in place affirming this commitment, which also details the procedure for reporting concerns.

-• Our open and inclusive culture set the parameters for how we expect people to interact with colleagues, partners and customers.
+• Our open and inclusive culture sets the parameters for how we expect people to interact with colleagues, partners and customers.

 • Everyone at COOMBES is required to comply with legal requirements at all times.